ugtdbt/zerofriction-test/NOTES.md

 ## Note
 - To enable save button please add valid data to all fields(All fields are required).
-- regression testing screenshot in `snapshots` folder.
+- Regression testing screenshot in `snapshots` folder.

 ## stop to unnecessary re renders
 - Use React memo for all child components.

 `import { memo } from "react";`

 `const AddressCard: React.FC = memo(() => {`

-- can use useCallback Hook to remove nunesosory rerendering.
+- can use useCallback Hook to remove nunesosory re-rendering.
-    In our application data is not shared between components using props, so we did not use useCallback in any place.
+- In our application data is not shared between components using props, so we did not use useCallback in any place.

 ## Aditional Added Scripts